 - Blood clots

-- Kidney damage due to the contrast dye (more common in patients with diabetes or kidney problems)
+- Kidney damage due to the contrast dye (more common in people with diabetes or kidney problems)

 Davidson CJ, Bonow RO.
 Cardiac catheterization.
-In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
+In: Bonow RO, Mann DL, Zipes DP, Libby P, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 20.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 19.